Configure your PingFederate administration settings in the PingAccess administrative console.

 group of certificates to use when authenticating to PingFederate.

-PingAccess requires the certificate in use by PingFederate anchor to a certificate in the associated Trusted Certificate Group.
-This field is available only if you enable Secure.
+PingAccess requires the certificate that PingFederate is using to anchor to a certificate in the associated trusted certificate group.

 To configure advanced settings, click Show